 Upon the exercise of the share purchase options, consideration paid together with the amount previously recognized in the share-based payment reserve is recorded as an increase to share capital.
 Charges for share purchase options that are forfeited before vesting are reversed from the share-based payments reserves.
 For those share purchase options that expire or are forfeited after vesting, the amount previously recorded in share-based payments reserve is transferred to deficit.

-During the third quarter 2016, the Company recognized nil recorded share-based compensation expense in both third quarters for 2016 and 2015.
-During Q3 2016, nil forfeited and expired options (2015: \$65,875) was transferred from share-based payment reserve to deficit.
+During 2016, the Company recognized nil recorded share-based compensation expense (2015: \$104,673.
+During 2016, \$35,162 forfeited and expired options (2015: \$106,061) was transferred from share-based payment reserve to deficit.

 Off-Balance Sheet Arrangements